The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: From configurations to cacti

 If $l$ and $p$ are both odd, then $[\varphi^{\otimes p}]\in \mathrm{im}\big( H^*_{\Sigma_p}(CC^*(\mathcal{A})^{\otimes p}\otimes R(p))\subset H^*_{C_p}(CC^*(\mathcal{A})^{\otimes p})\big)$ and

 In particular, the $C_p$-equivariant cap product is a $C_p$-Kontsevich-Soibelman operation. \end{cor} \emph{Proof}.
-The case where $l$ or $p$ is even follows from Proposition \autoref{thm:e0 operation is p fold equivariant cap product}, and the case where $l$ and $p$ are odd follows from diagram \eqref{eq:e0 pm action big diagram} . \begin{cor} For any $[\varphi]\in HH^*(\mathcal{A})$, $[\varphi]\bigcap^{C_p}-$ is covariantly constant with respect to the ($C_p$-) Getzler-Gauss-Manin connection. \end{cor} \emph{Proof.} This follows from Corollary \autoref{thm:Cp equivariant cap product are KS operations} and the fact that all Kontsevich-Soibelman operations are convariantly constant, cf. Theorem \autoref{thm:automatic covariant constancy}. \begin{cor} {thm:Cp equivariant cap product preserves HH^{S^1}} For any $[\varphi]\in HH^*(\mathcal{A})$, there is a dashed arrow fitting into a commutative diagram
+The case where $l$ or $p$ is even follows from Proposition \autoref{thm:e0 operation is p fold equivariant cap product}, and the case where $l$ and $p$ are odd follows from diagram \eqref{eq:e0 pm action big diagram} . \\ \begin{cor} For any $[\varphi]\in HH^*(\mathcal{A})$, $[\varphi]\bigcap^{C_p}-$ is covariantly constant with respect to the ($C_p$-) Getzler-Gauss-Manin connection. \end{cor} \emph{Proof.} This follows from Corollary \autoref{thm:Cp equivariant cap product are KS operations} and the fact that all Kontsevich-Soibelman operations are convariantly constant, cf. Theorem \autoref{thm:automatic covariant constancy}.
+Given the relationship between $C_p$-equivariant cap products (in the context of Fukaya categories) and quantum Steenrod operations proved in \cite{Che2}, Corollary \ref{thm:covariant constancy of Cp equivariant cap product} can be viewed as a non-commutative generalization of Seidel-Wilkins' covariant constancy of quantum Steenrod operations \cite{SW}.

-\end{cor} \emph{Proof}.
-This follows from Corollary \autoref{thm:Cp equivariant cap product are KS operations} and Corollary \autoref{thm:e0 operation preserves periodic cyclic homology}.
-We remark that the proof of Corollary \autoref{thm:Cp equivariant cap product preserves HH^{S^1}} is essentially topological, i.e. it uses the interpretation of the $C_p$-equivariant cap product as ($C_p$-)Kontsevich-Soibelman operation and computations of the $S^1$ and $C_p$-equivariant homology of configuration spaces.
-The author is not aware of a `direct' proof that only uses the explicit formula in Definition \autoref{thm:Cp equivariant cap product}.